akaihola/darker/README.rst

    line-length = 80                  # Passed to isort and Black, override their config target-version = ["py312"]        # Passed to Black, overriding its config log_level = "INFO"
-   preview = false                   # Passed to Black, overriding its config

    [tool.black]
    line-length = 88                  # Overridden by [tool.darker] above